|

 1. International students from non-EU countries will have to pay more than students from Germany or the EU.
 The monthly contribution is 100,59 EUR.

-2. The same amount of money will need to pay students of preparation language courses.
+2. The same amount of money will be needed to pay students of preparation language courses.

 3. German students and students from EU countries pay 82,74 EUR per month.

-6. In all other cases and for people without an income, a “voluntary” rate is available, which is 150 EUR per month.
+6. In all other cases and for people without an income, a “voluntary” rate is available, 150 EUR per month.

 Despite all these numbers, nobody pays more than 683 EUR monthly.
-The maximum contribution amount is regulated by the government.
+The government regulates the maximum contribution amount.

 If you are self-employed private insurance will be a better choice; it won’t depend on your income.
 Private companies set their rates independently and offer better coverage.